Cyoda-platform/lms-loan-management/src/main/resources/functional_requirements/LMS_SPECIFICATION.md

   }
 }

+#### **3.3.5.
+GLBatch**

-**3.2.4.**GLBatch: A batch of summarized accounting entries prepared at the end of a month for posting to the General Ledger.
-It includes header information and totals.
+A batch of summarized accounting entries prepared at the end of a month for posting to the General Ledger.
+It includes header information, control totals, and an embedded list of GL lines as a sub-structure.

- GLLine:  This is a child entity of the GLBatch, representing a single debit or credit line within the accounting batch.
+**Note**: GL lines are stored as an embedded array within the GLBatch entity, not as separate entities with their own lifecycle.
+Each line represents a single debit or credit entry in the batch.

 {
   "batch\_id": "gl-batch-b3d4a1c2-9e8f-4a7b-8c6d-5e4f3a2b1c0d",